webhelyhu/assessment/js-numerals/README.szy.md

 b) use bigInt numbers.

 As it was not required, right now my solution will return a text "number is too big to handle safely."

+## The "and"

+It seems that an "and" is needed if the last two digit is not zero, so before the "twenty-one" part.
+It is not clear if the "and" is needed at millions too?
+(for example: three hundred **and** twenty-two million two hundred?)
+I assume yes.

+Also a question: what about 1020?
+It is one thousand twenty or one thousand and twenty?
+(so, do we need the "and" when there are bigger parts and the twenty?)
+I assume yes.
+Special case 43234234200003 is ... and three.